ben-razor/caspookem/README.md

 Caspookem starts with a one room demo mode that anybody can play.
 To progress further in the game, the player must possess one or more Caspookies.

 A very basic NFT collection has been created.
 In future more variations can be added to the NFTs.
 The NFT changes the appearance of the character.
-In future different Caspookies will have different properties.
+In future different Caspookies can have different powers in the game.

 Here are some example NFTs:

 ![15](https://github.com/ben-razor/caspookem/blob/main/artwork/render/nft/v1/img/15.png)
 ![71](https://github.com/ben-razor/caspookem/blob/main/artwork/render/nft/v1/img/71.png)
 ![72](https://github.com/ben-razor/caspookem/blob/main/artwork/render/nft/v1/img/72.png)

 ## Technology